 Staying safe while taking part

 The health and safety of all of our supporters is a priority.
-Due to the current challenges posed by COVID-19 we want to make sure that you're keeping safe while taking part in Running off Christmas.
-Please ensure all activity adheres to current coronavirus restrictions in line with where you live.
+Please make sure you're keeping safe while taking part in Running off Christmas, ensuring all activity adheres to any Coronavirus restrictions in line with where you live.

 About Running off Christmas